-Services that are covered for you What you must pay when you get these services In-Network Annual routine physical exam \$0 copay for an annual routine Annual physical exam includes examination of the heart, lung, physical exam. abdominal and neurological systems, as well as a hands-on examination of the body (such as head, neck and extremities) and Out-of-Network detailed medical/family history, in addition to services included in \$0 copay for an annual routine the Annual Wellness Visit. physical exam.
-In-Network Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an copayment, or deductible for the annual wellness visit. annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered Out-of-Network once every 12 months. \$0 copay for the annual wellness Note: Your first annual wellness visit can't take place within 12 visit. months of your "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$310 copay per one way trip for Medicare-covered air ambulance services.
+Prior authorization may be required for fixed wing aircraft and non-emergent transportation.
+The cost share is not waived if you are admitted for Inpatient hospital care.
+Annual routine physical exam Annual physical exam includes examination of the heart, lung, abdominal and neurological systems, as well as a hands-on examination of the body (such as head, neck and extremities) and detailed medical/family history, in addition to services included in the Annual Wellness Visit. \$0 copay for an annual routine physical exam.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once every 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-In-Network Bone mass measurement There is no coinsurance, copayment, or deductible for For qualified individuals (generally, this means people at risk of Medicare-covered bone mass losing bone mass or at risk of osteoporosis), the following services measurement. are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or Out-of-Network determine bone quality, including a physician's interpretation of the
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.